 3. Consider a flu jab

 Speak to your GP or asthma nurse about whether you should have a flu vaccination before the flu season begins each year.
 This is designed to help protect you against the specific flu viruses predicted to be in the UK in the winter, although it doesn't protect you from all flu viruses.
-But not everyone with asthma needs to be vaccinated.
 Your doctor or asthma nurse may suggest you have the flu jab if: